 For patients that have more intensive surgeries, including multiple tooth extractions or bone grafts, prescription painkillers may be prescribed for the first few days of recovery.

-Dental implant surgeries, including all-on-4 procedures, are surprisingly straightforward.
+Dental implant surgeries, including 4-on-1 full arch procedures, are surprisingly straightforward.
 Even if you are only replacing one or two teeth, the overall procedure will remain largely the same.

 Before dental implants can be placed, any damaged teeth will need to be removed.
-For all-on-four procedures, all teeth on the arch (upper or lower) will be removed, even if there are a few healthy teeth remaining.
+For 4-on-1 full arch procedures, all teeth on the arch (upper or lower) will be removed, even if there are a few healthy teeth remaining.
 Once the teeth are extracted, small incisions into the gums are made, which is where the implants will be placed.

 Once incisions in the gums are made, titanium screws are placed into the jawbone.
-If you are getting individual implants, you’ll get one implant per fake tooth (or one crown) per implant If you are doing all-on-4 procedure, only four screws will be needed to anchor a whole row of teeth.
+If you are getting individual implants, you’ll get one implant per fake tooth (or one crown) per implant If you are doing 4-on-1 full arch procedure, only four screws will be needed to anchor a whole row of teeth.

 Finally, temporary crowns are connected to the abutments.
-For all-on-four procedures, the crown will be a single-piece prosthetic that has a row of new teeth.
+For 4-on-1 full arch procedures, the crown will be a single-piece prosthetic that has a row of new teeth.
 This prosthetic is temporary and will be in place while your gums and jaw recover from the surgery and while your custom, permanent teeth are being crafted.

 Prep before your dental implant surgery is minimal, but you may have several questions about the recovery period.
 Let’s take a look at some of the most common questions patients have about recovering from dental implant surgery: